HeatherRemacle/exchangelabops/pages/index.md

 - Connecting an ecosystem of public service oriented people and agencies - inside the BC Government and beyond.

 ## Delivery Model

+We apply BC's [Digital Principles](https://digital.gov.bc.ca/digital-principles/) and generally accepted modern [standards for service design and delivery](/standard), pioneered and practiced by other government digital service agencies around the world.

 The Exchange Lab operates within a model of continuous improvement, centered around a value chain that delivers **teams**.
 Explore the phases of Exchange Lab residency and the variety of resources we produce to support teams in each phase:
 1. [Apply to the Lab](/apply)